-Many families enjoy having a drink at Easter but it’s important to not let your dog have a lick.
-Alcohol is toxic to dogs so make sure to keep glasses containing alcohol in locations where your dog can’t reach them.
+Many families enjoy having a drink at Easter but it’s important to not let your dog have a sip.
+Alcohol is toxic to dogs.
 Make sure that you and your guests don’t leave glasses containing alcohol on low coffee tables, on the floor, or anywhere else your dog can access it.

 Egg Hunt Dangers

 Easter egg hunts are fun for kids and families, but it’s a good idea to prevent your dog from getting involved.
-The energy of children running, laughing, yelling, and racing to grab eggs can be overstimulating for many dogs.
-Dogs who don’t understand the festivities may begin to chase Easter egg hunters.
-Dogs may also grab eggs themselves, and the excitement of the hunt could trigger resource guarding from dogs who might not want to relinquish the eggs they find and won’t understand that the treasures aren’t for them.
+The energy of children running, laughing, yelling, and racing to grab eggs can be overstimulating for many dogs, who could begin to chase Easter egg hunters.
+Dogs may also grab eggs themselves.
+The excitement of the hunt could trigger resource guarding from dogs that might not want to relinquish the eggs they find.

 The primary safety issue of Easter egg hunts for dogs is the plastic eggs, and everything put inside them.
-Dogs can grab and open the plastic eggs, possibly chewing or swallowing the plastic which could cut their mouth or cause an obstruction.
-Hidden chocolate and candy in Easter eggs can be especially harmful for dogs.
-Even in small quantities chocolate is toxic to dogs.
-Similarly, many non-chocolate candies especially sugar-free candies may contain xylitol which even in small quantities is toxic to dogs.
-Easter eggs also often come with small plastic and rubber toys which if ingested could be hazardous to your dog.
-It is best to keep your dog away from any egg hunts by keeping your dog leashed to you, or in another area of your home.
+Dogs can grab and open the eggs, possibly chewing or swallowing the plastic, which could cut their mouth or cause an obstruction.
+Hidden chocolate and candy in Easter eggs can be especially harmful.
+Easter eggs also often come with small plastic and rubber toys which, if ingested, could be hazardous to your dog.
+It is best to keep your dog away from any egg hunts by keeping them on a leash or in another area of your home.

 If you’re hosting an Easter egg hunt, keep track of all the places where the eggs are hidden.
-Once the Easter egg hunt is over be sure to double-check that all the eggs have been found and that none have been left where you dogs can find them.
-Also confirm that no eggs have been dropped by Easter egg hunters or left sitting out at a level where your dog can reach.
-Before letting your dog out, check your yard for any candy wrappers that may have accidentally been discarded on the ground.
-Foil from around chocolate bunnies and plastic candy wrappers are attractive to dogs but are not digestible.
+Once the event is over, be sure to double-check that all the eggs have been found and that none have been left where your dog can find them.
+Confirm that no eggs have been dropped by Easter egg hunters or left sitting out at a level where your dog can reach.
+Before letting out your dog, check your yard for any candy wrappers that may have accidentally been discarded on the ground.
+Foil from around chocolate bunnies and plastic candy wrappers may attractive to dogs, but it is not digestible.

 Avoid Easter Lilies

 Easter Lilies are beautiful but they shouldn’t be brought into homes with pets.
-Lilies are very popular gifts during the Easter season, but they are highly toxic to cats, and can lead to kidney failure.
-In addition, lilies can be toxic to our dogs so it’s best to avoid having any in the home to prevent your dog from having access to them.
+Lilies are very popular gifts during the Easter season, but they are highly toxic to cats and dogs and can lead to kidney failure.

 Supervise Easter Baskets